 Conservation Research and Education

-Sneak peek at Mistaya and Koda's hibernation den!
-Cameras have been installed in the hibernation den so that the Zoo can closely monitory behaviour, activity levels and breathing patterns during Mistaya and Koda's second hibernation.
-A live camera feed will be set up in the coming weeks and residents will be able to check in on Mistaya and Koda throughout their hibernation.
+Check out Mistaya and Koda's hibernation den!
+Cameras have been installed in the hibernation den so that the Zoo can closely monitor behaviour, activity levels and breathing patterns during Mistaya and Koda's second hibernation.

 Caring for Cougars: Malcolm and Jethro's Health Check